The Studio

 A flag rendered in sunburst.
 Emerald green outer dial, gold centre, a red small seconds at six — three colours that carry the weight of a nation's history.
 Heritage as a design language, not decoration.

-Dial Study — University Blue
+Dial Study — Alumui Blue

 Built for a client who wanted to carry his daughter's university colours on his wrist.
 Royal blue sunburst dial, orange small seconds — her colours, his watch.
 A commission where the brief was pride.